 The Everly Brothers left Cadence Records in 1960 over a royalty dispute and signed with Warner Brothers for a million-dollar, ten-year contract.
 Although this meant that they lost their production team and the Bryants' songwriting, everything went well at first.
-Don's "Cathy's Clown" was their biggest-selling single, and Phil's "When Will I Be Loved", "Walk Right Back", and "Ebony Eyes" all did well.
+Don's "Cathy's Clown" (#1) was their biggest-selling single, followed by "When Will I Be Loved" (#8), "Walk Right Back" (#7), and "Ebony Eyes" (#8).
 The Everly Brothers last big hits were 1962's "Crying In The Rain" (#6) and "Thats Old Fashion" (#9).
 Their career began to slow down in 1962 after a six-month stint in the Marines.
 That November, while in Britain rehearsing for a tour, Don collapsed on stage and Phil had to finish the tour alone.
 By the time of the onslaught of the British Invasion in 1964, their days as major hit makers had pretty much run their course.
 They only reached the Billboard Top 40 twice more, with "Gone, Gone, Gone" (#31 in 1964) and "Bowling Green" (#40 in 1967).

-In September of 1983, after their father's funeral, the Everly Brothers made peace with each other and reunited as a singing duo.
+In September of 1983, after their father's funeral, The Everly Brothers made peace with each other and reunited as a singing duo.
 They toured again and even recorded some albums that made it to the best seller charts.
-In 1986, the duo became one of 10 inductees in the inaugural class of the Rock and Roll Hall of Fame.
-In 1990, Don's daughter Erin was married briefly to Axl Rose of the rock group Guns N' Roses.
-Rhino Records issued a 4-CD, 103-song box set in 1994 called "Heartaches & Harmonies" which spans the entire recording career of Don and Phil.
-The box set includes some 40 tracks making their CD debut, 12 songs appearing in stereo for the first time, and two previously unreleased songs from the Warner Bros. period.
+In 1986, the duo became one of ten inductees in the inaugural class of The Rock And Roll Hall of Fame.
+In 1990, Don's daughter Erin was married briefly to Axl Rose of the Rock group Guns N' Roses.
+Rhino Records issued a 4-CD, 103-song box set in 1994 called "Heartaches & Harmonies", which spaned the entire recording career of Don and Phil.
+The box set included some forty tracks making their CD debut, twelve songs appearing in stereo for the first time, and two previously unreleased songs from the Warner Bros.